bold-fusion/hickman-nest-jekyll-alembic-fork/fundraising.md

 Double your pledge-drive donation by asking your employer if they have a charitable-donation matching program!

 Check our [Corporate Matching List](https://www.hickmannest.com/_files/ugd/4d719d_acb61f4626a74bd6bc7fc17091600e77.pdf) for major area and national corporations known to provide charitable matching to their employees.

+## Shopping Programs

+You can support Hickman through everyday purchases through the following programs:
+* [Box Tops for Education](https://www.boxtops4education.com/about/history): Cut Box Tops off of participating products and bring them to the school office.
+* [AmazonSmile](https://smile.amazon.com): AmazonSmile donates up to 0.5% of all qualifying purchases to Hickman Elementary!